-A mere 50 minutes by ferry from the madcap mayhem of Singapore, Bintan Island is a world apart, a place where those in the know come to withdraw from the world for the weekend, to be indulged and cosseted, ready to face another day.
+A mere 50 minutes by ferry from the madcap mayhem of Singapore, Bintan, Indonesia is a world apart, a place where those in the know come to withdraw from the world for the weekend, to be indulged and cosseted, ready to face another day.
 We checked into The Sanchaya to try its best resort on for size.

 After a smooth ferry ride, we’d left Singapore behind and were enjoying a drink in the welcome lounge at the arrivals terminal, where the resort staff dealt with immigration on our behalf.
 Everything was being taken care of effortlessly.
 Much more like it.
 This was also our first glimpse – a mere taster – of the Sanchaya’s aesthetic.

 We made our way to the waiting SUV, where our driver filled us in on the island’s history.
 Despite its proximity to the city of Singapore, it’s today part of Indonesia.
 Originally home to the Malay and Orang Laut people, it was a strategic trading location between India and China and was coveted by all the major colonial powers.
 Once the British had taken control of Singapore in the late 17th century, however, their trading hub was secured and they relinquished Bintan to the Dutch, who in turn withdrew control in 1945, when Indonesia became independent.
 These days, Westerners are still an important presence on the island, but they are there very much to play, not to work.